Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Future Work

 Our findings advance understanding of affective structures in LLMs from both interpretability and affective computing perspectives.
 From an interpretability viewpoint, our experiments were conducted on refusal and sycophancy, but other behaviors---verbosity, hedging, hallucination---may also be accessible through affective dimensions.
 Future work could systematically map which behaviors are and are not VA-modulated, further exploring the scope of affective control.
-Additionally, while our lexical mediation account identifies \emph{what} tokens mediate VA--behavior coupling in Llama, full causal tracing or circuit-level analysis could identify the specific attention heads and MLP sub-layers that implement VA-to-logit pathways, complementing the current top-down account.
+Additionally, while our lexical mediation account identifies \emph{what} tokens mediate VA--behavior coupling, full causal tracing or circuit-level analysis could identify the specific attention heads and MLP sub-layers that implement VA-to-logit pathways, complementing the current top-down account.

 From the affective computing viewpoint, the psychological literature recognizes dominance as a third affective dimension; extending our pipeline to three dimensions could yield additional insights.
 Finally, if VA subspaces are a consistent feature of instruction-tuned LLMs, alignment procedures could explicitly leverage this structure.
 Training objectives that de-correlate VA from safety-critical token probabilities might produce models more robust to affective perturbation.
 Our lexical mediation account provides a concrete starting point for such defenses.